 In the XVI century, Vilnius was surrounded by a huge defensive wall.
 Gates of Dawn was known as one of the five gates leading out of the city.
 However, at these days it’s the only remaining gates of that historical wall.
 Nevertheless, many travelers visit this wonderful place not only because of its historical value but also for religious significant.
 For many years people believed that the remembrance of the Virgin Mary which is stored in the Gates of Dawn has magical power.
 So, if you’re walking around the Vilnius city, this holy site should be picked as one of the most unique places to visit in Vilnius.

 8 Vilnius Town Hall

 Vilnius Town Hall is probably one of those buildings you cannot miss during the lovely stroll through Vilnius Old Town.
 It’s situated in a beautiful square with small trees and wooden benches around.
 Many travelers just stop there for a while.
-However, the Town Hall building is worth to visit especially for those who are the art lovers as gallery and many exhibitions are waiting for you inside.
+However, the Town Hall building is worth to visit especially for those who are art lovers as a gallery and many exhibitions are waiting for you inside.
 Some of them might be absolutely free, thus don’t think twice and go for it.

 9 Sts.
 Peter & Paul’s Church